-Where works are planned on the Smart Freeway sections of the freeway (Kwinana Freeway northbound from Farrington Road to the Narrows Bridge); those planning the works are to contact Road Planned Interventions for guidance prior to the preparation of the TMP (e.g. how to incorporate the Lane Use Management Signs).
-Details regarding the proposed works are to be sent to enquiries@mainroads.wa.gov.au
+Where works are planned on the Smart Freeway sections of the freeway, those planning the works are to contact Road Planned Interventions for guidance prior to the preparation of the TMP (e.g. how to incorporate the Lane Use Management Signs).